Big NFL Reveal: Where Is HBO's 'Hard Knocks' Going Next?

 The team also has young stars like running back Jonathan Taylor and wide receiver Michael Pittman Jr. looking to take the next step in their young careers.

-Even though the Atlanta Falcons cannot cross paths with the Colts this season unless they both make the Super Bowl, this could open Pandora's Box and perhaps the Falcons could be a future subject of the show someday.
+The Houston Texans cross paths with the Colts on October 17 and December 5, so we could see some Texans footage in the docuseries later this year.
+This could open Pandora's Box and perhaps the Texans could be a future subject of the show someday.

 The series premieres Wednesday, November 17 on HBO and HBO Max.